Rapptz/discord.py/docs/guide/topics/threads.rst

 If you wish to force archive the thread you can use the :meth:`Thread.edit` method and set the ``archived=True`` keyword argument.

+Alternatively there is also the capability to *lock* threads.
+This means that general users can no longer message in them, only thread moderators (one who had :attr:`~Permissions.manage_threads`) can effectively re-open the thread.
+To do this you can call :meth:`Thread.edit` and set the ``locked=`` keyword argument to ``True``.

 To delete a thread you can use the :meth:`Thread.delete` method.